nhsx/hypergraph-mm/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This repository holds supporting code for the "Transforming Healthcare Data with Graph-based Techniques Using SAIL DataBank" project including a copy of the framework built to perform the hypergraph calculations.
-It also supports the work presented in the pre-print [Representing multimorbid disease progressions using directed hypergraphs](https://doi.org/10.1101/2023.08.31.23294903).
+`hypergraph-mm` holds supporting code for the "Transforming Healthcare Data with Graph-based Techniques Using SAIL DataBank" project including a copy of the framework built to perform the hypergraph calculations.
+It was undertaken over two internships:
+- **Jamie Burke** ([GitHub: jaburke166](https://github.com/jaburke166), Wave Three, July-December 2022)
+- **Zoe Hancox** ([GitHub: ZoeHancox](https://github.com/ZoeHancox), Wave Four, January-June 2023)

-A link to the original project proposal can be found [here](https://nhsx.github.io/nhsx-internship-projects/) and a link to an associated streamlit app explaining the methodolody can be access [here](https://nhsx-hypergraphical-streamlit-hypergraphs-hklixt.streamlit.app/).
+The associated reports from these internships can be found in the [reports](./reports) folder.
+A link to the original project proposal can be found [here](https://nhsx.github.io/nhsx-internship-projects/transforming-healthcare-data-graph-based-sail-update/) and an associated streamlit app explaining the methodology can be accessed [here](https://nhsx-hypergraphical-streamlit-hypergraphs-hklixt.streamlit.app/) with its GitHub Repository is [hypergraphical](https://github.com/nhsx/hypergraphical).

+The repository also supports the work presented in the pre-print [Representing multimorbid disease progressions using directed hypergraphs](https://doi.org/10.1101/2023.08.31.23294903).

 _**Note:** Only public or fake data are shared in this repository._

+Some of the data used in this project are available in the SAIL Databank at Swansea University, Swansea, UK.
+All proposals to use SAIL data are subject to review by an independent Information Governance Review Panel (IGRP).
+Before any data can be accessed, approval must be given by the IGRP.
+The IGRP carefully considers each project to ensure the proper and appropriate use of SAIL data.
+When approved, access is gained through a privacy-protecting trusted research environment (TRE) and remote access system referred to as the SAIL Gateway.
+SAIL has established an application process to be followed by anyone who would like to access data via [SAIL](https://www.saildatabank.com/application-process) - this study has been approved by the IGRP as project 1392.

 ### Project Stucture